datavortex/QuanSimBench/README.md

 # QuanSimBench

-Quantum factorization simulation as a benchmark for HPC
+## Why Quantum factorization simulation as a benchmark for HPC

-## Why quantum factorization as a benchmark
 - Quantum factorization a widely known & relevant problem
+- The goal of this test is to quantify the ability of a computer to simulate ideal quantum circuits
 - Easy to validate and understand the results
 - Each additional qubit doubles RAM usage, CPU power and internode communication: good to test large machines
 - Runs in a reasonable time: 1-3 hours